-Contact the APHA if you’re unsure which are under notice.
+Contact APHA if you’re unsure which are under notice.

 You must have a licence to hold and work with any material you receive.

-If you get a licence to bring prohibited material in from overseas, it’ll have a ‘letter of authority’ attached - you must keep this letter
+If you get an authorisation to import prohibited material, it’ll have a letter of authority attached - you must keep this letter.

-Follow these steps to bring material into England and Wales from other EU countries, including Scotland and Northern Ireland:
+Follow these steps to bring specified material into England and Wales from other countries, including Scotland and Northern Ireland:

 - Send your supplier a copy of your letter of authority.

-- Ask your supplier to get your letter of authority endorsed by the National Plant Protection Organisation (NPPO) in their member state.
+- Ask your supplier to get your letter of authority endorsed by the National Plant Protection Organisation (NPPO) in their country.

-- Ask them to attach copies of the endorsed letter to the outside of the packages containing the licensed material and to include a copy inside each package.
+- Ask them to attach copies of the endorsed letter to the outside of the packages containing the material and include a copy inside each package.

-Follow these steps to send prohibited material to other EU countries, or Scotland and Northern Ireland:
+Follow these steps to export prohibited material to EU countries, or send it to Scotland and Northern Ireland:

 - Ask the recipient for a copy of their letter of authority.

-- Send the copy of their letter of authority to the APHA to be endorsed.
+- Send the copy of their letter of authority to APHA to be endorsed.

 - Attach the endorsed letter of authority to the outside of all packages before you send them.
 You should also include copies of the letter of authority inside the packaging.

-If the recipient tells you that you don’t need a letter of authority, ask them to show you official confirmation of this from their NPPO.
+If the recipient tells you that you do not need a letter of authority, ask them to show you official confirmation of this from their NPPO.

-You shouldn’t send your material until you’ve got this confirmation.
+You should not export or send material until you’ve got this confirmation.